arraytools/network/README.md

 The source code was originally from [linuxhowtos.org](http://www.linuxhowtos.org/C_C++/socket.htm).

-The source code for server.c and server2.c is modified to avoid an error "ERROR on binding: Address already in use".
+The source code for `server.c` and `server2.c` is modified to avoid an error "ERROR on binding: Address already in use".
 See [here](http://www.yolinux.com/TUTORIALS/Sockets.html) for an explanation.

-The difference between server.c and server2.c is server2.c will not terminate after client exits.
+The difference between `server.c` and `server2.c` is the latter will not terminate after client exits.
+It will be closed only after someone hits Ctrl+C.

 ## Features